 One evening during a routine inspection, Hartman, noticing that Pyle's foot locker is unlocked, searches it and finds a jelly doughnut; food is strictly forbidden in the barracks (and Pyle is not permitted to eat donuts because he's overweight).
 Enraged, Hartman decides that from then on instead of punishing Pyle, he'll punish all the other recruits in the platoon.
 A few nights later, the angry recruits attack Pyle with soap bars wrapped in towels while Cowboy gags him and a few others hold him down on his bed.
 At first, Joker is reluctant to attack his friend, but after Cowboy persuades him, Joker hits Pyle longer and harder than most of the others.
 In his bunk, Joker covers his ears, ashamed at himself for his actions, while Pyle howls in pain.

-After the traumatic experience, Pyle slowly begins to go insane but also shapes up and becomes the fastest and quickest rifleman of the entire platoon, impressing Hartman.
+After the traumatic experience, Pyle slowly begins to go insane but also shapes up and becomes the fastest and best rifleman of the entire platoon, impressing Hartman.
 When Joker sees Pyle talking to his rifle and staring off into space blankly, and not responding to interaction, he realizes that Pyle is losing his mind ("Section 8"), and confides in Cowboy about Pyle's growing mental breakdown.
 By the end of basic training, Pyle clearly has been completely dehumanized by its rigors.

 After graduation, Hartman assigns each recruit a MOS (Military Occupational Specialty), most of them as 0300 (Infantry).
 One exception is Joker who is assigned as a 4212 (Basic Military Journalism).
 On the platoon's last night on Parris Island, Joker draws fire watch (guard patrol), during which he discovers Pyle in the bathroom loading his M-14 rifle with live ammunition.
 Frightened, Joker attempts to calm the insane Pyle, who begins shouting, executing drill commands, and reciting the Rifleman's Creed.
 The noise awakens Hartman, who confronts Pyle and demands that he drop the rifle.
 When Pyle refuses and does not respond, Hartman hurls further insults at him.
 Pyle responds by shooting Hartman dead, and then aims the rifle at Joker.
 Joker pleads with Pyle, who lowers the rifle and nods, possibly in recognition of Joker as a friend.
-Pyle sits down on a toilet, places the muzzle of the weapon in his mouth and kills himself.
+Pyle sits down on a toilet, places the muzzle of the weapon in his mouth and pulls the trigger, killing himself.

 One year later, Joker is in Da Nang, reporting on the Vietnam War for the military newspaper Stars and Stripes